Seyoumyonas/TailWind_Proj2/README.md

-# Current Date and Time styled with Tailwind CSS
+Tailwind Time and Date Project
+Description
+A simple, responsive portfolio project styled with Tailwind CSS, featuring real-time display of the current date and time.
+Hosted on Vercel.

+Features
-Get the current date and time in your HTML styled with Tailwind CSS.
+📅 Displays current date and time dynamically.